maveenbhat/Open_AI_Iris/README.md

 Iris is a state-of-the-art AI chatbot that can assist developers with programming-related questions.
 It utilizes an advanced GPT-3 model API to understand and respond to natural language queries, and can provide help with JavaScript, React, and other programming languages.

-The app is built using Vite on the client side and Node.js on the server side.
+The app is built using ViteJS on the client side and Node.js on the server side.
 With a sleek and elegant user interface, Iris is designed to be easy to use and navigate.

 You can try out the app on https://open-ai-iris.vercel.app/